gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - `language-native` and `plugin-native` integration tests require `ide-native` (testing visual studio project generation for particular cases)
 - where should `cunit` support live?
 - Reorganise samples?

+## Feature: Plugin implements custom language support

+### Story: Build author declares target JVM version for a JVM library

+### Story: Build author declares that JVM library should be built for multiple JVM versions

+### Story: Plugin declares custom language source set

+### Story: Plugin provides custom language implementation

+### Story: Core plugins declare language implementations

+### Feature: Custom binary is built from Java sources

+Change the sample plugin so that it compiles Java source to produce its binaries

+- Uses same conventions as a Java library.
+- No dependencies.

 ## Feature: Build author declares that a Java library depends on a Java library produced by another project